 Quick Fundraising Tip: Look at past successful campaigns for guidance.
 Mark what went well and what flopped.
 Then, attempt to emulate the effective practices you learned in your own fundraiser events.

 If your organization is running low on funds, no worries!
 We understand that not every organization can splurge on huge fundraising events.
 Check out these cheap fundraising ideas that work for any size organization.

-Bingo is a classic cheap fundraiser event.
-Plus, it’s fun for the whole family!
+Bingo is a classic cheap fundraiser event that’s fun for the whole family!
 Create admission packages that include entry into your event and game sheets.
-Make sure to buy several game chips, too.
+Make sure to buy plenty of game chips, too.
 To make money throughout the event, sell individual bingo game cards for when players run out of cards.
-Then, sell refreshments as an added revenue generator.
-Don’t forget about a few cheap prizes to incentivize participants.

 Not only is this a classic fundraising event, but it’s also exciting and cools off volunteers on a hot summer day.
 As an added twist, have participants dress up in their wackiest outfits and blast music throughout the event.

 Charge a fee per car and enjoy the cool, refreshing water in the blistering summer heat.
 Remember to purchase car wash soap, sponges, and a few hoses ahead of time.
 To save even more money, ask volunteers to bring their own materials!

 75. Bake Sale